chauff/cse1500-web-transcripts/README.md

 - [Assignment 2 (web)](Assignment-2.md)
 - [Assignment 3 (web)](Assignment-3.md)

-## Demo app
+## Demo application

-A demo board game app (a word guesser) [is available](https://github.com/chauff/Web-Teaching/tree/master/demo-code) as well.
+A demo board game application (a word guesser) [is available](https://github.com/chauff/Web-Teaching/tree/master/demo-code) as well.
 If you are stuck on how to go about implementing something, the source code of this app can help you to get unstuck.
 Is has been implemented along the lines of the assignments.

 The demo app, just as listed in this year's board game project, consists of two screens, a splash screen: